How to Add Flavor to Your Favorite Grilled Meals

 Dry spice rubs and thick, flavor-rich pastes are great for infusing bold flavors into grilled and smoked meats.
 To use a dry rub, pat the excess moisture off of your chosen cut of meat and apply your mixture of dried ingredients to all sides.
-To use a paste, mix your dried ingredients with a liquid of your choice and then apply as you would a rub.
+To use a paste, mix your dried ingredients with a liquid of your choice in a small mixing bowl, then apply as you would a rub.

 Important note dry rubs and pastes: To cover several small pieces of meat with a rub, toss your rub and meat into gallon-sized freezer bag and shake until fully covered.
 Also, take special care when handling delicate meat like fish to avoid crumbling or ripping.

-Much like basting your Thanksgiving turkey, basting your grilling meats helps to retain moisture.
+Much like basting your Thanksgiving turkey, basting your grilling meats with a basting brush helps to retain moisture.
 A combination of flavorful liquids and a fat to lock in the flavor provide a great, simple product to baste your grilled meat in.
 Should you choose to baste with sweet, rich-in-sugar sauces, wait until the last few minutes of cooking to avoid burning the sugary liquids.